 The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-However, the nature of estimation means that actual outcomes could differ from those estimates.
+However, the nature of estimation means that actual outcomes could be materially different from the assumptions and estimates.

-The items in the Council's balance sheet at 31 March 2019 for which there is significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's balance sheet at 31 March 2020 for which there is significant risk of material adjustment in the forthcoming financial year are as follows: